ioannisa/SecuredAndroidPersistence/README.md

 ---

 # PersistManager

 `PersistManager` is the core component of SecurePersist.
 It manages encrypted preferences using both `SharedPreferences` and `DataStore`, leveraging the `EncryptionManager`'s cryptographic algorithms.
 It now supports serialization and encryption of complex data types, including custom objects and collections.

-In the version 2.0 of the library the `PersistManager` has taken a big refactor, introducing several breaking changes to the previous versions.
-This documentation focuses on the latest PersistManager approaches.
+In version 2.0 of the library, `PersistManager` has undergone a major refactor, introducing several breaking changes compared to previous versions.
+This documentation focuses on the latest `PersistManager` approaches.

 ### Initialization
 When initializing `PersistManager`, it creates an instance of its own `EncryptionManager` to handle encryption and decryption of persistent data.
 If you don't need to encrypt and decrypt external data beyond preferences, you don't need a separate `EncryptionManager` instance.